NehaAlakati06/python/README.md

 # python
-this is my first python repo
+this is my first python repo . <br>
+basic code